-A. Walls and ceilings: typically, 5/8", Type X, fire-rated; level 4 finish typical
+- A. Walls and ceilings: typically, 5/8", Type X, fire-rated; level 4 finish typical - B. An add/alternate shall be provided for MR gypsum board throughout the building.

 A. Follow manufacturers' requirements, directions, and specifications for all applications and installations.